alexandephilia/ChatGPT-x-DeepSeek-x-Grok-x-Claude-x-Perplexity-Linux-APP/README.md

-# AI Chat Desktop Applications
+# AI Chat Linux Desktops Applications
 ![image](https://github.com/user-attachments/assets/d7944d51-4b52-4496-be44-341be000c865)

-This repository contains Electron-based desktop applications for various AI chat platforms.
+This repository contains Electron-based desktop applications for various AI chat platforms as (.AppImage) build.
 Each application is designed to provide a native desktop experience for web-based AI chat services.

+> Note: Google Auth might get blocked due to restriction imposed by Google.
+The workaround could be directly log in directly with your registered account.

 > Contributors: Alexandephilia x Sonnet 3.5